 counseling for adolescents in settings designed to serve adults.

-be designed specifically to meet the developmental, social, and educational
+establish and fund treatment strategies to meet the developmental, social, and educational

 needs of high-risk pregnant adolescents and shall do the